vrienstudios/anime-dl/JS/README.md

 $ node index -S "bakemonogatari" -download "%episodenumber%-%name%.%ext%"
 ```
 This will get the urls for all the episodes from the series `bakemonogatari` and download them using node-fetch.
 To get more information about the templates that can be used in the download filename format use `node index`.

+# Contributing

+## Found a bug?
+Add a new issue, explaining how the bug affects the program, and how to reproduce it, also specifing the vidstreamdownloader version (JS or C#).

+## Implement a site
+Implemeting a site in vidstreamdownloader is easy! <br><br>All you have to do is add a folder to sites/ with an index.js file.
+See sites/ztest/index.js for an example of what you should do.<br><br> Once you have implemented the site, and it's working properly, you can add a pull request and we'll be sure to look at it :)